Innovation Quarter: History and growth

-The idea of a research park in Winston-Salem was a community-wide effort that began in the early 1990s in the wake of R. J. Reynolds Tobacco Company closing many of its former downtown warehouse and manufacturing buildings.
+The idea of a research park in Winston-Salem originated in the early 1990s in the wake of R. J. Reynolds Tobacco Company closing many of its former downtown warehouse and manufacturing buildings.
 Wake Forest School of Medicine's Department of Physiology and Pharmacology moved into one former Reynolds warehouse in 1993, along with eight researchers from Winston-Salem State University.
 Civic committees and discussion led to a master plan being announced in 2002 for what was then called Piedmont Triad Research Park.

-On August 27, 1998, a former Reynolds factory building burned in one of the city's worst fires ever.
+On August 27, 1998, a former Reynolds factory building burned in one of the city's worst fires.
 JDL Castle Corporation was renovating Building 256-2 and several other buildings for the research park.

 The first new building, One Technology Place, opened in 2000, occupied by Targacept Inc., a biopharmaceutical company that was spun out of R. J. Reynolds Tobacco.
-The company developed drugs to treat nervous system diseases and disorders.

 On April 7, 2000, developer David Shannon announced plans for a three-story building on the site of Building 256-2, and in a style recalling that building, which would house the medical school's physician assistant program.

 Biotech Place opened in February 2012.
-The 242,000-square-foot structure is composed of two former Reynolds warehouses that have been renovated into a modern biotech research facility, with custom-designed wet and dry labs as well as Class A office space.
-The $100 million project was Winston-Salem's most expensive ever downtown project; it houses Wake Forest School of Medicine's departments of Physiology and Pharmacology, Biomedical Engineering, and Immunology and Microbiology, as well as the Childress Institute for Pediatric Trauma.
-Private businesses—Carolina Liquid Chemistries, Allegacy Federal Credit Union, Brioche Doree cafe—also are tenants at Biotech Place.
+The 242,000-square-foot structure is composed of two former Reynolds warehouses renovated into a biotech research facility.
+The $100 million project was Winston-Salem's most expensive downtown project.
+It houses Wake Forest School of Medicine's departments of Physiology and Pharmacology, Biomedical Engineering, and Immunology and Microbiology, as well as the Childress Institute for Pediatric Trauma.
 Piedmont Triad Research Park was renamed in March 2013 as Wake Forest Innovation Quarter in recognition of the shift from biotechnology to a mix of biomedical and material sciences, information technology, and other health and communications fields.